Knowledge base

 test

-to obtaintest.domain.xyz
+to gettest.domain.xyz

-This guide explains how to link a domain name to NAS Synology that you rent from Infomaniak.
+This guide explains how to link a domain name to the NAS Synology that you rent from Infomaniak.

 Associate a domain

-To connect your domain name to Synology:
+To connect your domain name to the Synology:

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the relevant product.

 - Enter a domain name.